App-vNext/Polly/README.md

 // Retrieve your resilience pipeline using the name it was registered with ResiliencePipeline pipeline = pipelineProvider.GetPipeline("my-pipeline");

+// Alternatively, you can use keyed services to retrieve the resilience pipeline pipeline = serviceProvider.GetRequiredKeyedService<ResiliencePipeline>("my-pipeline");

 // Execute the pipeline
 await pipeline.ExecuteAsync(static async token =>
 {